mageni/.github/profile/README.md

 <h2>Legal, DMCA, License, GPL, Copyrights, and Fair Use ⚖️</h2>

-On the legal section you will learn how Mageni is lawfully and rightfully exercising its fair use rights as authorized by 17 U.S.C. § 107 and the GPL while it upholds and cherishes the copyright holders' rights.
+Mageni is lawfully and rightfully exercising its fair use rights as authorized by 17 U.S.C. § 107 and the GPL while it upholds and cherishes the copyright holders' rights.

 <b>Note:</b>  If you would like to send a DMCA takedown notification